omo50/Williams-Console/README.md

 ## Special Thanks
-- [N00B](https://modrinth.com/user/n00b) for making Console-Idated, of which this project was inspired from
+- [omoso](https://modrinth.com/user/omoso) for giving me permision for fork off of Re-Console
-- [Quartzmaven](https://modrinth.com/user/quartzmaven) for making QC:R, of which this project was inspired from
+- [Quartzmaven](https://modrinth.com/user/quartzmaven) for making QC:R, of which Re-Console was inspired from, which led to this project.
 - [Wilyicaro](https://modrinth.com/user/wilyicaro) for making the Legacy4J mod.
-- [omoso](https://modrinth.com/user/omoso) for giving me permision for fork off of Re-Console
-- And all other mod devs who made this project posible
+- And all other mod devs who made this project posible.

 ## Not your cup of tea?